What Are Credit Card Points and Miles Worth?

-If you don’t have any of those Citi rewards cards but still have ThankYou points, your rewards are still best used for travel.
-You’ll just have to do so through the Citi travel portal.
+If you don’t transfer your ThankYou points, your rewards are still generally best used for travel that you book through the Citi travel portal.
 Points are worth 1 cent each when redeemed that way.

 What Is American Express Membership Rewards?

 Membership Rewards are points earned by cardholders of these American Express cards, plus several corporate cards:

 - American Express Green Card

 - Blue from American Express